Akkilesh-A/EJS-Notes-Application/README.md

-# A complete CRUD Blog application
+# A complete CRUD Note application

 ## Tech Stack used:
 ### HTML